yaracham/Applications-Distribuees/README.md

+# Project Overview

+Each folder in this repository contains a different Java project.
+The first project demonstrates how to connect a Java application to a PostgreSQL database using JDBC, while the second project demonstrates a simple Jakarta EE servlet.

-# JDBC Implementation with PostgreSQL
+# 1. JDBC Implementation with PostgreSQL

 ## Project Overview
 This project demonstrates how to connect a Java application to a PostgreSQL database using JDBC.
 It allows fetching and displaying data from the `users` table.